 How do you get syphilis?

-Syphilis is a sexually transmitted infection.
+Syphilis is an STI.
 The infection is passed from person to person through contact with a syphilis sore (ulcer) - described below.
 So, depending where the ulcer is, the infection can be passed on during vaginal, back passage (anal), or oral sex.

-Syphilis is not spread by toilet seats, door knobs, bathtubs, shared clothing, etc. You need to have close direct contact with an infected person.
+Syphilis is not spread by toilet seats, door knobs, bathtubs, shared clothing, etc. You need to have very intimate and direct contact with an infected person.

-If you are pregnant, you can pass on syphilis to your unborn baby (fetus).
+If you have syphilis and become pregnant, you can pass on syphilis to your unborn baby (fetus).
 It is passed on via the placenta.
 Infection in the fetus can lead to serious problems in pregnancy (see later) and/or congenital syphilis.

 Syphilis is also transmitted in the blood.
 Syphilis can be transmitted through receiving infected blood products (a blood transfusion).
-In the UK, all blood products are rigorously screened for infections, including syphilis and HIV.
+In the UK, all blood products are rigorously screened for infections, including syphilis and human immunodeficiency virus (HIV).
 However, syphilis can be passed from person to person through sharing needles between injecting intravenous drug users (IVDUs).